PiBrewing/cbpi4-BM_Steps/README.md

 		- AutoNext: If set to 'No', step is wating for user input to move to next step.
 Otherwsie, next step is automatically started.

 Changelog:

+** 24.03.21:

+- Added one Hop alarm -> Total of 6 Alarms are currently possible

 ** 15.03.21: